michael2012z/BitBible/markdown/Etheridge/files/1Thess.md

 21. Prove every thing, and what is good retain.

-22. And from every evil thingOr, affair, business. flee.
+22. And from every evil thing

 23. But the God of peace himself will sanctify perfectly all of you; and your whole spirit, and your soul, and your body will he keep without fault, to the coming of our Lord Jeshu Meshiha.